-This study shows that an integrated approach between the hydrodynamic and the machine learning models successfully overcomes modeling river water-level and predicting compound flooding hazards in a data-scarce environment with limited computational resources.
+This study shows that an integrated approach between the hydrodynamic and the ML models successfully overcomes modeling river water level and predicting compound flooding hazards in a data-scarce environment with limited computational resources.
 Therefore, the approach is suitable for local water management agencies in developing countries that are faced with these issues.
-However, the accuracy of the machine learning model depends on the accuracy of the hydrodynamic model.
-If the hydrodynamic model is inaccurate in predicting real-life floods, the machine learning model's accuracy will also be lower.
+However, the accuracy of the ML model depends on the accuracy of the hydrodynamic model.
+If the hydrodynamic model is inaccurate in predicting reallife floods, the ML model's accuracy will also be lower.
 Besides, it has not yet optimally captured the urban flooding due to excessive rainfall.
-Considering more indicators representing this kind of flooding is essential to enhance the model's capability in the future.
-Regarding the implementation in Pontianak, we found that the machine learning model with the RF algorithm has the most accurate output compared to the other algorithms.
-In addition, the tidal elevation, measured one hour prior, is the main predictor for water level modeling in the study area.
+The consideration of more indicators representing this kind of flooding is essential to enhance the model's capability in future.
+Regarding the implementation in Pontianak, we found that the ML model with the RF algorithm has the most accurate output compared to the other algorithms.
+In addition, the tidal elevation, measured 1 h prior, is the main predictor for water level modeling in the study area.